Emanuel Schikaneder: Years at the Theater auf der Wieden

 During Easter 1788, the troupe run by Johann Friedel and Eleonore Schikaneder had settled as the resident troupe at the Theater auf der Wieden, located in a suburb of Vienna.
 Friedel died on 31 March 1789, leaving his entire estate to Eleonore, and the theater was closed.
 Following this, Eleonore offered reconciliation to Schikaneder, who moved to Vienna in May to start a new company in the same theater in partnership with her.
 The new company was financed by Joseph von Bauernfeld, a Masonic brother of Mozart.
 With plans of an emphasis on opera, Schikaneder brought two singers with him from his old troupe, tenor Benedikt Schack and bass Franz Xaver Gerl.
 From his wife's company he retained soprano Josepha Hofer, actor Johann Joseph Nouseul, and Karl Ludwig Giesecke as librettist.
 New additions to the troupe included Anna Gottlieb and Jakob Haibel.

 The new company was successful, and Die Entführung aus dem Serail again became part of the repertory.
-Several aspects of the company's work emerged that later came to be immortalized in The Magic Flute.
+Several aspects of the company's work emerged that later came to be immortalized in Die Zauberflöte.
 A series of musical comedies starting with Der Dumme Gärtner aus dem Gebirge, oder Die zween Antons ("The Foolish Gardener from the Mountains, or The Two Antons"), premiered in July 1789.
 The comedy provided a vehicle for Schikaneder's comic stage persona.
 Another line of performances by the company involved fairy tale operas, starting with the 1789 premiere of Oberon, with music by Paul Wranitzky and a libretto that was a readaptation of Friederike Sophie Seyler's original libretto.
 This was followed by Der Stein der Weisen oder Die Zauberinsel in September 1790, a collaborative opera marked by the musical collaboration of Gerl, Schack, Schikaneder and Mozart.

 In a review of a performance at the Theater auf der Wieden by a north German commentator in 1793, most contemporary reviews were positive, noting a high standard of musical performance.
 In his unpublished autobiography, Ignaz von Seyfried recalled performances of operas in the early 1790s by Mozart, Süßmayr, Hoffmeister etc., writing that they were performed with rare skill (ungemein artig).
 Seyfried describes Kapellmeister Henneberg conducting the orchestra from the "pianoforte ... like a General commanding an army of musicians!"